Number of hours

 Learning outcomes:

-• Enrich the discussion with testimonials and additional technical details.
+- enrich discussions with testimonials and additional technical details.

 Bernard PINEAUX